LiamQuinoNeff/LiamQuinoNeff/README.md

 ---

 ## 💼 About Me
-> Computer Science student with a strong foundation in **Data Science**, **Machine Learning** and **Software Engineering**.
+> Computer Science student with a strong foundation in **Data Science**, **Machine Learning** and **Data Analysis**.
 Passionate about solving complex problems through code and constantly learning emerging technologies.
 Seeking opportunities to apply and expand my skills in a professional environment.

 ## 🎯 Areas of Focus
 - 🔬 **Data Science & Machine Learning:** Developing predictive models and AI solutions for real-world applications